Syndica/sig/src/gossip/readme.md

 We also do the same thing for values that are pruned in the GossipTable (i.e., values that are overwritten) in `GossipTable.pruned`.

-For each CrdsDataWithSignature that is successfully inserted in the GossipTable, we also update the timestamps for all the values from that origin pubkey.
-We do this so that when we are trimming old CrdsDataWithSignatures in the table, we don't remove values from an active pubkey.
+For each GossipDataWithSignature that is successfully inserted in the GossipTable, we also update the timestamps for all the values from that origin pubkey.
+We do this so that when we are trimming old GossipDataWithSignatures in the table, we don't remove values from an active pubkey.

 ## Gossip Messages: Push

 ### Sending Push Messages

 Push messages are periodically generated to send out new data to a subset of the network’s nodes.
-To implement this, we track a `push_cursor` variable which represents the cursor value of the last pushed value, and use the getter function `gossip_table.get_entries_with_cursor(...)` to get newCrdsDataWithSignatures which have been inserted past this value (i.e., are new CrdsDataWithSignatures).
+To implement this, we track a `push_cursor` variable which represents the cursor value of the last pushed value, and use the getter function `gossip_table.get_entries_with_cursor(...)` to get newGossipDataWithSignatures which have been inserted past this value (i.e., are new GossipDataWithSignatures).

-In Sig, a `PushMessage` is defined as `struct { Pubkey, []CrdsDataWithSignature }`: a source pubkey, and an array of `CrdsDataWithSignature`s.
+In Sig, a `PushMessage` is defined as `struct { Pubkey, []GossipDataWithSignature }`: a source pubkey, and an array of `GossipDataWithSignature`s.
 The source pubkey will be the same pubkey on the local node's contact information.
-And the array of values will be all the new CrdsDataWithSignatures.
+And the array of values will be all the new GossipDataWithSignatures.

 An important note is that all messages sent through gossip should be less than or equal to a [maximum transmission unit (MTU)](https://en.wikipedia.org/wiki/Maximum_transmission_unit) of 1280 bytes (which is referred to as the `Packet` struct throughout the codebase).

-Because sometimes there are more CrdsDataWithSignatures to push than can fit inside one of these packets (i.e., `bytes([]CrdsDataWithSignature) > MTU`), the CrdsDataWithSignatures are partitioned into packet-sized chunk `PushMessages` which are then serialized across multiple `Packets` instead of one large packet.
+Because sometimes there are more GossipDataWithSignatures to push than can fit inside one of these packets (i.e., `bytes([]GossipDataWithSignature) > MTU`), the GossipDataWithSignatures are partitioned into packet-sized chunk `PushMessages` which are then serialized across multiple `Packets` instead of one large packet.

 These values are then sent as a `PushMessage` to all the nodes in the local node's `ActiveSet` struct.